 - Rope (for hanging)

-- Sheet of Lexan, plexi-glass or even scrap wood
+- Sheet of Lexan, plexi-glass or scrap wood

 - Screws and drill

-First let me share the tutorial for my easy DIY driftwood wreath.
 The first thing I did was collect some driftwood!
-We get some driftwood washing up on our shore, but not a lot so we took a boat ride to my favorite beach where I filled our boat with driftwood.
-I looked for smaller pieces, with a curve or interesting knot.
+We get some driftwood washing up on our shore, but it’s mostly huge pieces, so we boated over to my favorite beach where I filled our boat with driftwood.
+I looked for smaller pieces, approximately 3 – 6 inches long, with a curve or interesting knot.
 Having lots of extra pieces and variety made it easier to piece together this driftwood wreath, so collect twice what you think you will need (here are some ideas for what to do with the excess).

-To make the wreath, I set down a bucket that was approximately the size I wanted the inside diameter of my DIY driftwood wreath to be.
-It’s important to work on a flat surface so your wreath back can lay flush against a flat surface like a door.
+To make the wreath, I found a bucket that was approximately the size I wanted the inside diameter of my DIY driftwood wreath to be.
+It’s important to work on a flat surface so your finished wood wreath can lay flush against a door or wall.

 Designing & Making My Welcome Sign with Cricut Joy